San Marcos Workplace Burn Lawyer

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Workplace Burn accidents in San Marcos frequently occur along major corridors including I-35, SH-80 (Hopkins Street), SH-123, Wonder World Drive.
+Workplace Burn cases in San Marcos frequently arise along major corridors including I-35, SH-80 (Hopkins Street), SH-123, Wonder World Drive.
 San Marcos has a population of approximately 68,000 residents and is home to Texas State University, one of the largest universities in the state with over 38,000 students

 Understanding Workplace Burn Cases